 So, you’ve just been elected a Member of Congress, or landed a job as a congressional staffer.
 Perhaps you served on a congressional campaign and the new Member has just hired you to work in their government office.
 Unless you’ve served as a congressional staffer before, you might be utterly perplexed at what your next steps should be.
-To help you forge your way on Capitol Hill, we’ve assembled a guide to various resources and organizations that can help.
+To help you forge your way on Capitol Hill, we’ve assembled a guide to various congressional staff resources and organizations that can help.

 Surviving Inside Congress, 5th Edition